Responsive Web Design | Challenges | Getting Consensus

 If you would rather take the vertical approach, have a look at Mobirise, a web development tool better suited to that environment.

-Manually resizing your browser to view your site at various resolutions to see where your design breaks is a useful practice while developing the layout.
+Manually resizing your desktop browser to view your site at various resolutions to see where your design breaks is a useful practice while developing the layout.
 However, if you want to see how your site looks in several common devices, you need to be more precise.

 The most effective method is to view the site on multiple devices and in different operating systems:

-Also, browser trends vary.
+Browser trends vary.
 At one time most people used Internet Explorer on Windows computers, but now Chrome accounts for a huge majority of site visitors (even Microsoft Edge is using Chrome-based engines).

 There are extensions and tools available for various browsers.
 Check to see what is available for the browser that works for you.